-An alternative to using the A20M# pin is provided by the NCO bit in the CCR0 configuration register.
-The Cx486SLC automatically does not cache accesses to the first 64 KBytes and to 1 MByte + 64 KBytes if the NCO bit is set.
+An alternative to using the A20M# pin is provided by the NCO bit in the CCR0 cache control configuration register.
+The Cx486SLC/e automatically does not cache accesses, to the first 64 KBytes and to the first 64 KBytes at each 1-MByte boundary, if the NC0 bit is set.
 This prevents data within the wrap-around memory area from residing in the internal cache and thus eliminates the need for masking A20 to the internal cache.